jcpassieux/pyxel/README.md

 6. DEPENDANCIES
     `numpy`, `scipy`, `matplotlib`, `opencv-python`, `scikit-image`, `meshio`, `gmsh`

-7. INSTALLATION
+7. INSTALL
-    It is possible to clone the git repository, or simply install it using PyPI:
+    - It is possible to clone the git repository, or simply install it using PyPI:
-    - It is possible to post-process the results directly using matplotlib.
       ```python
       pip install pyxel-dic
       ```